-Resources for Students in History and American Studies with Interests in Digital Projects
+Resources for Students in History and American Studies Who are Engaging in Historical Research

-Tutorials on Digital Projects, Historical Maps, GIS, and the Digital Use Today:
+Tutorials on Digital Projects, Historical Maps, GIS, and Digital History work Today:

 - Miriam Posner‘s (Digital Humanities Program Coordinator, UCLA Digital Humanities) “How did they make that?” a blog entry that helps you identify the tools and starting point for most digital projects